 We take breakfast at our hotel, and then an airport transfer for the flight home.

 Pete is a highly experienced leader and very well-travelled overseas birder, with an interest in Africa and Kenya in particular.
 Of all our local guides, he is the one most noted for finding rarities and spreading the news!
-Peter will be leading our Kenya trip.

 Washington has a taste for everything in nature, from the small to the big and everything in between.
 He is an experienced Safari Guide and was awarded the African Sustainable Tourism Fellowship Award in 2016.
-Washington is a member of the Kakamega Rainforest Tour Guides Association, and has led many birding trips and expeditions across the entire East Africa.
+Washington is a member of the Kakamega Rainforest Tour Guides Association, and has led many birding trips and expeditions across the whole of East Africa.
 He is a passionate author, and has taken part in many bird related research and conservation projects.
 He is also an experienced nature photographer and his photos have been featured in many international books and magazines.

 Wilson was born in Kenya, and is one of the leading authorities on bird identification and distribution in the Baringo region.
 Wilson enjoys birding just as he enjoys leading birding tours, and brings vast experience in bird spotting and identification.
 He has taken part in expeditions to many other parts of Kenya, and his interests span to other aspects of flora and fauna.
 Wilson is a passionate nature photographer and his passion and jovial mood in the field has made him a clients’ favourite.